stjude/icore-image/README.md

-# aiminer
+# icore_processor

 ## Docker image

-The `aiminer` docker image is currently in development.
+The `icore_processor` docker image is currently in development.
 It will contain functionality for all modules.

 The docker image will be used as follows:

 ```
-docker run --rm -it -v $(pwd)/config.yml:/config.yml -v $(pwd)/input:/input -v $(pwd)/output:/output aiminer
+docker run --rm -it -v $(pwd)/config.yml:/config.yml -v $(pwd)/input:/input -v $(pwd)/output:/output icore_processor
 ```

-* `config.yml`: Configuration file for `aiminer`.
+* `config.yml`: Configuration file for `icore_processor`.
 You'll have to create this for each job based on user input.
 See the example `config.yml` in the repo or the module specific examples below.
 * `input`: Directory containing DICOMs or a single `input.xlsx` file depending on the job.
 * `output`: Directory where pipeline outputs and logs will be stored.